mqtt2go/mqtt2go.github.io/dev/add-wifi.md

 ### MQTT Commands
 <p align="justify">
 The MQTT commands for the network join are again based on the general structure from <a href="./mqtt2go-commands#mqtt_commands">MQTT Commands</a>.
-And the most important change is in the value key of the command, which can be further divided by the function of the message (the numbering here corresponds to the one in <a href="#add-devices-fig">Fig. 1</a>).
+The most important difference lies in the <i>value</i> key of the command, which can be further divided by the function of the command message (the numbering here corresponds to the one in <a href="#add-devices-fig">Fig. 1</a>).
 </p>

 #### Get Credentials
 <p align="justify">
 This command (2) is utilized to get a newly generated certificate for the end device.
-Its command value is in form of string with value <em>GET_CREDENTIALS</em>.
+Its command <i>value</i> is in form of string with value <em>GET_CREDENTIALS</em>.
 </p>

 ```json